The 4th International Workshop on

 Please note that at least one of the authors of each accepted paper must register for the workshop and attend in person to present the paper during the workshop.

-Submissions to KDD OARS workshop should be made at easychair page.
+Submissions to CIKM OARS workshop should be made at easychair page.

 Key Dates